andreacoppari/andreacoppari/README.md

-Hi, I'm @andreacoppari a computer engineering student at University of Trento, Italy.
+Hi, I'm @andreacoppari, I graduated in computer engineering at University of Trento, Italy.
+I'm now attending a M.sc. in Artificial Intelligence Systems, still in Trento.

-I'm interested in A.I. and in particular with NLP.
+I'm interested in A.I. and in particular in NLP.
 I've already realized a Convarsational AI for @Wonderflow.ai using Hugginface.co Transformers models.